sonrabakarim/barlkk/_posts/2016-09-19-best-jamstack-site-generator.md

   - /choose-hugo-over-jekyll/
 ---

 Many are familiar with the idea of static site generators like Jekyll and [why they should use them](http://jekyll.tips/jekyll-casts/why-use-a-static-site-generator/).
-But those aren't the only <abbr title="Static Site Generator">SSG</abbr>s out there.
+But Jekyll isn't the only <abbr title="Static Site Generator">SSG</abbr>s out there.
 In fact, there are literally <a href="https://staticsitegenerators.net/" rel="nofollow">hundreds of SSGs</a> guaranteed to give you analysis paralysis.
 With so many to choose from it can be difficult to decide which to use.

 After trying a number of static site generators myself over the years to build my JAMstack sites, **the one I've zeroed in on is none other than [Hugo](https://gohugo.io)**.
 Here's just a few of the reasons why Hugo rocks the socks off the competition: